 Our Purpose at Element is "Making tomorrow safer than today".
 Environmental, Social and Governance (ESG) responsibility are core to how we bring this purpose to life.
 At Element, we believe that the TIC industry can play a significant, and meaningful, role in leading the way in environmental sustainability, in partnership with customers around the world.
 And we are the front runner.

 Recognised as industry leader by Sustainalytics, a global leader in ESG research and rating, we have the highest rating of any major TIC player.
-What’s more, we are in the top 200 of the almost 15,000 companies rated by Sustainalytics.
+We are in the top 1% of the over 15,000 companies rated by Sustainalytics.

 “As a business with purpose at its heart, we’re proud of our strong ESG framework that has been in place for years, which supported our achievement of this rating and our leadership on this critical issue.”

 The environmental commitments around emissions form a critical part of our longer-term ESG plans.
 The key targets include:

 In 2019 Element’s carbon baseline was 103 KTCO2e, equivalent to 15.1 TCO2e/ FTE and 0.13 TCO2e per $ revenue.

 Across the world we’re working hard to reduce our environmental impact and are aiming to migrate 100% of global electricity usage to renewable energy contracts, as well as trialling electric vehicles and working throughout our supply chain to reduce our impact.